AhmedAlshaari/MultiThread-Minotaur-Simulations/README.md

 ```
 prompt> java vase
 ```

 ### Solution description:
-I chose the third solution for this problem, the advantages of using a queue is that it organizes the threads while dealing with contention by having the threads enter on a first come first serve basis.
+I chose the third solution for this problem, the advantage of using a queue is that it organizes the threads while dealing with contention by having the threads enter on a first come first serve basis.

-So the solution starts by asking for a number of guests and a number of visits allowed, this prevents the program from running infinitly.
+So the solution starts by asking for the number of guests and a number of visits allowed, this prevents the program from running infinitely.
-One lead thread takes care of dequeueing the queue and taking visits, while every other thread tries to enter the queue for a chance to see the vase.
+One lead thread takes care of dequeuing the queue and taking visits, while every other thread tries to enter the queue for a chance to see the vase.
+After the number of visits has been reached, it terminates.